towardsNLP/PhraseTopicMiner/README.md

 topic_agent = Agent(
     name="PhraseTopicLabeler",
-    model="gpt-4o-mini",
     instructions=(
-        "You are a topic labeling assistant.
-Given key phrases and example " "sentences for a single topic, respond ONLY with JSON containing " "'title' and 'description'."
+        "You are a topic labeling assistant. "
+        "Given key phrases and example sentences for a single topic, " "you must respond ONLY with JSON containing 'title' and " "'description'."
     ),
+    model="gpt-4o-mini",
 )

 labeler = TopicLabeler(